 Habit: Merremia dissecta grows as a perennial herbaceous vine that is covered with sparse pubescence.
 The leaves are arranged alternately and to 10 cm in length.
 The leaf blade is palmate with 7-9 lobes.
 The lobe margins are sinuate to dentate with an acuminate apex.

-Habitat: Merremia dissecta grows in human disturbed habitats (roadsides, abandoned fields, dumps).
+Habitat: Merremia dissecta grows in Human Altered environments (roadsides, abandoned fields, dumps).

-Distribution in Bahamas/Globally: Merremia dissecta occurs on all island groupings in the Bahamian Archipelago as well as Florida, the Caribbean Region and Central and South America.
+Distribution: Merremia dissecta occurs on all island groupings in the Lucayan Archipelago as well as Florida, the Caribbean Region and Central and South America.

-Medicinal/Cultural/Economic usage: Merremia dissecta is not used medicinally in the Bahamas.
+Medicinal/Cultural/Economic usage: Merremia dissecta is not known to be used medicinally in the Lucayan Archipelago.